Side-Stepping Squares

 Chartoon chacter congratulatingMilestone

 You're now able to play every note in any minor pentatonic scale while moving over the entire fretboard.
-Side-stepping allows you to jump between groups of Stepping Squares and never run of strings to play.
-In the next section, you'll learn how to use rectangles to jump between squares, but don't forget side-steping.
+Side-stepping allows you to jump between groups of Stepping Squares and never run out of strings to play.
+In the next section, you'll learn how to use rectangles to jump between squares, but don't forget side-stepping.
 It's one more way to add variety to your soloing.

 "To play without passion is inexcusable!" — Ludwig van Beethoven